ghent360/KlipperToolboard/README.md

 Features:
 * One TMC2209 stepper driver for the extruder
-* Two MOSFETs for fans
+* Three MOSFETs for fans
 * One big MOSFET for the hotend heater
-* Thermistor input
+* Two thermistor inputs
+* ADXL345 accelerometer for resonance testing
-* Support for an endstop (or filament runout sensnor)
+* Support for 3 endstops
+* 3 extra I/O pins for RGB LEDs or other functions
-* STM32F103 72Mhz 32bit ARM MCU
+* RP4020 Dual core 133MHz 32bit ARM MCU
 * USB, for flashing firmware

 Main power is 12-24V.
 24V is preferred to keep the currents low